kghose/Chhobi/Readme.md

 Usage
 =====
 The main browsing interface is the Ribbon, which represents each picture as a small tile.
-Hovering the mouse over the time causes the picture and it's associated metadata to appear in the preview pane.
-The caption and keywords can be edited in the preview pane.
+Hovering the mouse over the tile causes the picture and it's associated metadata to appear in the preview pane.
+Using the mousewheel (or the up and down cursors) will "zoom" in or out on the ribbon.
+This will not only change the size of the photo tiles, but it will also change what date information is displayed on the time line in the ribbon.
+At the furthest zoom, only years are displayed, as the zoom increases months, days and then hours are displayed on the timeline.

+The caption, date and keywords can be edited in the preview pane.
 Clicking on a tile, or selecting a bunch of tiles adds them to the holding table.
-The tiles represent a set of pictures that can be processed in different ways.
-The set can be added to a new or existing collection or the pictures in the set can be copied into a new folder (resized) if asked for, and the copies can be dropped into a mail program or other application.
+The tiles on the holding table represent a set of pictures that can be processed in different ways.
+The set can be added to a new or existing collection or the pictures in the set can be copied into a new folder (resized) if asked for, and the copies can be dropped into a mail program or other external application.

 License (GPL)